jamargoochIT/osticket-prereqs/README.md

 Now let’s create a folder in the C drive named PHP.

-On the C drive we’re going to unzip the PHP files that osTicket is going to use.
+On the C drive, we’re going to unzip the PHP files that osTicket is going to use.

 Unzip php-7.3.8-nts-Win32-VC15-x86.zip to the PHP folder you just created on the C drive.